 - In general, renewal grants should not increase by more than 10% over the prior year’s award.

 Non-Competing Continuations Awards:

 - Non-competing continuation awards for RPGs and Centers will be funded at committed levels.

-- FY 2018 awards that had been issued at 90% of committed level were revised to adjust the award level.
+- FY 2020 awards that have already been issued at 90% of committed level will be revised to adjust the award level.